Skip to contents

 k

 Integer.
-Number of nearest neighbors for imputation.
-10 is a good starting point.
+Number of nearest neighbors to use for K-NN imputation.

 colmax